Lumavate-Team/documentation/docs/1-development.rst

        The Organization Select page allows users to select the command center or studio he/she wishes to edit.
 Command centers are shown with a gear Settings icon.
 Studios are shown with a paint palette Color_Lens icon.

  #.
-Once inside the command center, you will have the option to view the uploaded :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, or :ref:`component-sets <component-sets>`.
+Once inside the command center, you will have the option to view the uploaded :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, or :ref:`component sets <component-sets>`.
 Click on the corresponding tab in the sidebar for the tool you wish to add.
 You will be taken to that tool’s Library page.

     .. figure:: ../images/sidebarcc.PNG
        :align: center
        :width: 550px
-       :alt: Image of the Lumavate command center navigation sidebar with the Widget, Microservice, and Component-set tabs highlighted.
+       :alt: Image of the Lumavate command center navigation sidebar with the Widget, Microservice, and Component set tabs highlighted.

-       The navigation sidebar links to the Widget, Microservice, Component-set, Users, and CLI pages.
+       The navigation sidebar links to the Widget, Microservice, Component set, Users, and CLI pages.

  #.
 Inside the tool Library page, you will have the option to add a new container or edit an existing one.
 A tool's versions are grouped in a container.
 New tool will need a new container.
 New versions of old tools will be added to the original version’s container.